inverno-io/inverno-examples/inverno-example-redis/README.md

 A sample application showing how to use the Redis client API and the Redis [Lettuce][lettuce] module to query a [Redis][redis] datastore.
 It basically creates a couple of entries, gets them and finally deletes them from the datastore.

-The Redis lettuce client configuration is exposed in the module's configuration `App_redisConfiguration`.
+The Redis lettuce client configuration is exposed in the module's configuration `AppConfiguration`.

-The client is also configured to use [epoll][epoll] when available (ie. on Linux platform) for better performance.
+The client is also configured to use [epoll][epoll] when available (i.e. on Linux platform) for better performance.

 ## Running the application